pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 ### Reviewing

-TL;DR Use SOS, TECHDEBT(XXX), TECHDEBT, NIT if you think it'll help the author get context on next steps.
+*tl;dr Use `SOS`, `TECHDEBT`, `TECHDEBT(XXX)`, `NIT` if you think it'll help the author get context on the next steps.*

-When you leave reviews, if it is unclear from the reviewer to the author, please make sure to mention if:
+When leaving review comments, consider if any of the following characterizations applies and prefix the comment, respectively:

-- NIT: Comment is a nitpick
+- `NIT`: Comment is a nitpick
-- TECHDEBT: Comment should have a TECHDEBT comment w/o a ticket
+- `TECHDEBT`: Comment should have a TECHDEBT comment w/o a ticket
-- TECHDEBT(XXX): Comment should have a TECHDEBT comment but imporant enough that it requires a ticket to track the work in the near future
+- `TECHDEBT(XXX)`: Comment should have a TECHDEBT comment but imporant enough that it requires a ticket to track the work in the near future
-- SOS: Show Stopper.
-You feel strongly it needs to be addressed now
+- `SOS`: Show Stopper.
+You feel strongly enought that it needs to be addressed now.

-Only use the above if you think normal comments / TODOs are not self explanatory enough.
+Use the above to communicate next steps for the author to pursue based on the comment.

 ### Starting a Review